razoumov/publish/01-base.md

 state where the difference in temperature does not vary too much, i.e. `delta`<`tolerance`).
 Now, if we want to change the number of iterations we would need to modify `niter` in the code, and compile it again.
-What if we want to change the number of rows and columns in our grid to have more precision, or if we want to see the evolution of the temperature at a different point (iout,jout)?
+What if we want to change the number of rows and columns in our grid to have more precision, or if we want to see the evolution of the temperature at a different point (iout, jout)?
 The answer would be the same, modify the code and compile it again!

 No need to say that this would be very tedious and inefficient.
 A better scenario would be if we can pass